-All Hours Suicide Support Service (AHS) provides supports clients who present with low-to-medium risk of suicide 24 hours a day, seven days a week.
-This service ensures that clients have access to professional counselling any time of the day or night.
+All Hours Suicide Support Service (AHS) provides support to clients with low-to-medium risk of suicide 24 hours a day, seven days a week, ensuring clients have access to professional counselling around the clock.

-AHS counsellors are qualified and professionally trained to make outbound calls to check in with a client.
+AHS professionally trained counsellors make outbound calls to check in with a client.
 These calls can occur once a day for up to two weeks at a time.
-In the event that additional calls are required for a client, this will first need to be confirmed with AHS.
+If additional calls are required, this will need to be confirmed with AHS.

-AHS is not responsible for the ongoing case management of a client as this is a short-term interim counselling service.
+Please note that AHS is not responsible for the ongoing case management of a client.

 Note: If you are a client who has not been referred to this service and requires counselling support, please call Suicide Call Back Service on 1300 659 467 at any time.
 In an emergency, please call 000.